Yasser-R/v1-payment-api/source/includes/_contacts.md

 }
 ```

-Use the following API to fetch the authorized user's contacts.
+Use the following endpoint to fetch the authorized user's contacts.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `Contacts` scope.</aside>